An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 images of perfection and imagined ideal societies from classical and biblical

 literature.
-A tension between the ideal and the real can be felt in nearly all of the source.
-Many of these worlds are set outside
+A tension between the ideal and the real can be felt in nearly all

-history in a golden age, before time began or in a mythical time governed by
+before time began or in a mythical time governed by its own rules.
+The idea of

-its own rules.
-The idea of a Garden of Eden is a kind of utopian concept.
-The
+a Garden of Eden is a kind of utopian concept.
+The Genesis story of creation,

-Genesis story of creation, told in the opening chapter of the Bible, is one of
+told in the opening chapter of the Bible, is one of the earliest descriptions

-the earliest descriptions of paradise.
-The image of the Garden of Eden is a
+of paradise.
+The image of the Garden of Eden is a powerful one.
+The creation

-powerful one.
-The creation myth and the Garden of Eden represent the beginning
+myth and the Garden of Eden represent the beginning of human time and

-of human time and experience, and therefore can conjure powerful images of a
+experience, and therefore can conjure powerful images of a pure time and place,

-pure time and place, unmarked by history.
-In common with other early myths, it
+unmarked by history.
+In common with other early myths, it is set outside time

-is set outside time and marks an ideal or Golden Age before things went wrong
+and marks an ideal or Golden Age before things went wrong in the world.

 The Genesis myth was set in